jbshep/conversational-python-legacy/chapters/ch3_loops.md

 <built-in method upper of str object at 0x1019807e8>
 ```

-This is Python’s way of saying "yes, `upper` is the name of a function.
+This is Python's way of saying "yes, `upper` is the name of a function.
 If you
 want to actually use that function, put parentheses at the end."
-Let’s add the
+Let's add the
 parentheses to the end of the function call
 (Listing~\ref{code:func_using_parens}).